WHY HAMBURG IS THE NEW BERLIN

-The titel of this blogpost might seem to be a little overconfident but when I was invited by Germany Tourism to visit Hamburg I was very exited.
-I have been to many German destinations but Hamburg was still on my list.
-People tip it to be the next Berlin.
-But this city is not trying to be hip and showing off their riches.
 Hamburg is laid back and hip without even realizing it.
-It’s the 3rd largest and important port of Europe (they used to be second but Antwerp has stolen that titel).
-For this reason Hamburg has always been an important trading city and over the last decade a lot of development has brought positive change.
+It’s the 3rd largest and most important port in Europe (they used to be second but Antwerp has stolen that title).
+For this reason, Hamburg has always been an important trading city and over the last decade, a lot of development has brought positive change.
 You will find tons of hidden gems here.

-Hamburg is a large city but you will notice that the best area’s are pretty near to each other.
-I stayed in The Jugendherberge in St. Pauli which is a great location to stay in because it’s close to everything.
+Hamburg is a large city but you will notice that the best areas are pretty near to each other.
+For DJH Jugendherberge Hamburg „Auf dem Stintfang“ in St. Pauli which is a great location to stay in because it’s close to everything.
 The Jugendherberge is a good choice if you’re looking for a budget stay with friends or if you have children.
 They serve a pretty decent breakfast buffet and the view over St. Pauli and the harbor is great.
 You can book a twin room or stay in a dorm with friends.
-From here you will have easy acces to the beautiful Planten un Blomen park, the large harbor (hafen city) and the metro station is a 2 min walk.
-You can also find the Hamburg Beach Clubs here.
+From here you will have easy access to the beautiful Planten un Blomen park, the large harbor (Hafen city) and the metro station is a 2 min walk.
+Besides, you can also find the Hamburg Beach Clubs here.
 Beach clubs?
-Yes, this vibrant city has a few beach bars lined up overlooking the harbour.
-Ok ok, they are man-made but there is sand with tropical features.
-Perfect for a summer day.
-The most populair beach bar is St. Pauli beach club where you can find all sorts of people, young and old.
+Yes, this vibrant city has a few beach bars lined up overlooking the harbor.
+The most popular beach bar is St. Pauli beach club where you can find all sorts of people, young and old.

 Relaxing at some of the beach clubs alongside the river in St. Pauli

-Walk down from the Jugendherberge and you will find the Ditmar-Koel Strasse, a street full with Italian and Portuguese restaurants.
-The Portuguese community is quite large here as Portuguese sailors stationed here back in the days.
+Walk down from the Jugendherberge and you will find the Ditmar-Koel Strasse, a street full of Italian and Portuguese restaurants.
+The Portuguese community is quite large here as Portuguese sailors were stationed here back in the day.
 You will find at least 50 Portuguese restaurants in Hamburg.
-Also check out Milch for your morning coffee in this street.
+Also, check out Milch for your morning coffee on this street.